Digital Twin-Assisted Space-Air-Ground Integrated Multi-Access Edge Computing for Low-Altitude Economy: An Online Decentralized Optimization Approach: Introduction

-To overcome the abovementioned challenges, space-air-ground integrated multi-access edge computing (SAGIMEC) is emerging as a promising architecture to provide edge and cloud computing services.
-Specifically, SAGIMEC is usually a three-tier computing architecture that integrates heterogeneous network components, including a terrestrial base station network, an aerial UAV network, and a space low earth orbit (LEO) satellite network~\cite{WangJYZNTJ23}.
-First, thanks to the wide coverage of LEO satellites and flexible mobility of UAVs, SAGIMEC greatly expands the application scenarios and coverage of edge computing.
-Furthermore, the low transmission latency and seamless connectivity of LEO satellites enable SAGIMEC to effectively combine cloud-edge computing resources to improve the resource utilization.
-Therefore, SAGIMEC showcases substantial promise in propelling the evolution of ICPS.
+Thanks to the rapid deployment of mega-Low Earth Orbit (LEO) satellite constellations such as Starlink~\cite{mcdowell2020low}, OneWeb~\cite{radtke2017interactions}, and Kuiper~\cite{liu2020automatic}, space-air-ground integrated MEC (SAGIMEC) network is emerging as a promising architecture to provide seamless computation offloading services.
+Specifically, SAGIMEC is usually a three-tier computing architecture that integrates heterogeneous network components, including a terrestrial network, an aerial UAV network, and a space low earth orbit (LEO) satellite network~\cite{WangJYZNTJ23}.
+On the one hand, due to the wide coverage of LEO satellites and flexible mobility of UAVs, SAGIMEC greatly expands the application scenarios and coverage of edge computing.
+On the other hand, the low transmission latency and seamless connectivity of LEO satellites enable SAGIMEC to effectively combine cloud-edge computing resources to improve the resource utilization.

-Several studies have investigated the SAGIMEC network.
-For example, to minimize the total system latency of the SAGIMEC network, Cheng \emph{et al.}~\cite{Cheng2019} jointly optimized the resource allocation and computation offloading.
-Fan \emph{et al.}~\cite{Fan2024} formulated an optimization problem of joint resource allocation and computation offloading to reduce the system cost, which consists of the system energy consumption and system latency.
-To achieve higher system energy efficiency, Hu \emph{et al.}~\cite{Hu2023} formulated the optimization problem of UAV trajectory control and resource allocation.
-However, the aforementioned studies above usually assume that the satellite link status can be accurately measured, which may be impractical because of the high-speed mobility, long-distance transmission, and time-varying network topology of satellite networks.
-Moreover, these studies usually formulate the optimization problems from the system perspective to consider indicators such as energy consumption and latency, which may neglect the QoS for IoTDs.